open-toolchain/tekton-catalog/git/README.md

-# Git integration clone task helper
+# Git related tasks

-This Task fetches the credentials needed to perform git operations on a repository integrated in a [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using) and then uses it to clone (and/or perform the appropriate checkout if pull request parameters are given) of the repository.
+- **clone-repo-task**: This Task fetches the credentials needed to perform git operations on a repository integrated in a [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using) and then uses it to clone (and/or perform the appropriate checkout if pull request parameters are given) of the repository.

-Note: Specific access token can be provided specifically by providing a value for the optional parameter `gitAccessToken`.
+- **set-commit-status**: This task is setting a git commit status for a given git commit (revision) in a git repository repository integrated in a [Continuous Delivery toolchain](https://cloud.ibm.com/docs/services/ContinuousDelivery?topic=ContinuousDelivery-toolchains-using)

-## Install the Task
+## Install the Tasks
 - Add a github integration in your toolchain to the repository containing the task (https://github.com/open-toolchain/tekton-catalog)
 - Add that github integration to the Definitions tab of your Continuous Delivery tekton pipeline, with the Path set to `git`

+## Git integration clone task - clone-repo-task

-## Inputs
+### Inputs

-### Context - ConfigMap/Secret
+#### Context - ConfigMap/Secret

   The task expects the following kubernetes resource to be defined: